waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ecruteak Gym Warp Mapping:** After defeating the Gym Leader, I must systematically step on every single `PIT` tile in this gym.
 The system alert has confirmed they are warps.
 I will document the destination of each one with a `define_map_marker` call to ensure my map data is complete.
 This is a high-priority task to address the map hygiene critique.

 # CRITICAL DIRECTIVE: ANTI-HALLUCINATION & POSITIONAL VERIFICATION PROTOCOL
 - My memory is unreliable.
 The Game State Information is the absolute source of truth.
+I am forbidden from using knowledge from other games or previous playthroughs; all strategies MUST be derived from verified, in-game observations from the current session.
 - **Before EVERY navigational action or goal setting:**
   1. I MUST verify my `current_map_id` and `current_position`.
   2. If the goal involves a warp, I MUST verify its existence and coordinates in the `Game State Information -> Map Events -> Warps` list for the **current map**.